Equipment and Safety

 We will have a sweep runner with a 2 way radio going along behind the last runner on all stages to assist if required.

-We do not wish to scare you and we hope no major accidents to occur but we want you to be aware of the risks and to be prepared in case something does happen.
+We do not wish to scare you and we hope no major accidents occur, but we want you to be aware of the risks and to be prepared in case something does happen.